-I totally lost my words because I’ve never encountered this kind of pure and persuasive motive which arisen from his own heart.
+I totally lost my words because I’ve never encountered this kind of pure and persuasive motive which arose from his own heart.

-Furthermore, visiting other entrepreneurs made me realize that the concept with inner personal desire is the way of thinking in France, while the concept with outer personal demand is the way of thinking in Japan.
+Furthermore, visiting other entrepreneurs made me realize that the concept of inner personal desire is the way of thinking in France, while the concept of outer personal demand is the way of thinking in Japan.
 Of course, both approaches have advantages and disadvantages.
 For example, in France, a variety of arts and luxury brands are well known but public services including train and government don’t work well.
 On the other hand, in Japan, sophisticated and user-friendly industrial products and public services are developed perfectly but we are not used to coming up with intuitive inventions.
-As I grew up in the isolated island, Japan, my mindset was stuck and restricted within the Japanese common sense.
+As I grew up on an isolated island, in Japan, my mindset was stuck and restricted within the Japanese common sense.
 What I want.
 What I desire then.
 I had never known.
-I was like a donut which has only social circle outside.
-Therefore, I got rid of all of my ideas, the efforts, the will, the expectations which are embedded into my mind and suppressing my expression unconsciously, and I tried to start accepting myself as it is.
+I was like a donut that has only a social circle outside.
+Therefore, I got rid of all of my ideas, efforts, will, the expectations which are embedded into my mind and suppressing my expression unconsciously, and I tried to start accepting myself as it is.

-Then I was awaken to my unconscious mind all of the sudden.
+Then I was awakened to my unconscious mind all of a sudden.

-However, I now transcended the social and intersubjective judgment and reputation, establishing absolute individual discipline.
-I don’t know if my current photograph works are accepted by society right now, but it does not matter at all.
+However, I now transcended social and intersubjective judgment and reputation, establishing absolute individual discipline.
+I don’t know if my current photography works are accepted by society right now, but it does not matter at all.
 I’m satisfied and fulfilled with myself as never before.
-Therefore, paradoxically, I believe that there are original and unique potentials in my work to bring out unexpected and brand new perspectives in our society.
+Therefore, paradoxically, I believe that there are original and unique potentials in my work to bring out unexpected and brand-new perspectives in our society.